 Michaud Cooley Erickson (MCE) recognized the potential of computer technology for our industry early on.
 Tools like Revit bring significant value to our client as they efficiently represent multiple, optimized and accurate options for consideration.
 Quality designs start with proper planning using the right tools to determine the systems selected are energy efficient and will operate per the client’s requirements.
 We evaluate and readily adopt new technology tools as they become available to our industry.
 These tools mean value to our clients as we provide a way to efficiently present multiple, optimized, and accurate options for our client’s consideration.
 Engineering of facilities is more than just printed drawings and specifications.
 Our energy modeling software, used in conjunction with computer aided design (CAD) technologies such as AutoCAD and Revit, fully coordinated buildings can be designed so the client can see 3D models of their facility and ensure a smooth construction.

-Photo Reference: Mission Critical
+Photo Reference: Aviation

 With a drive toward more energy efficient buildings, harvesting any available daylight not only lowers the building’s lighting costs, it improves the tenant’s workspace by providing quality spectrums of light.
 We have the capabilities with AGI photometric software and the RadianceIES application within IES-VE to study the daylight potential of a given space and determine means for enhancing daylight harvesting.
 We can then provide quality coordination with the architectural designs to achieve the desired results of the modeling.